3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 Additive manufacturing (sometimes referred to as rapid prototyping or 3D printing) is a method of manufacture where layers of a material are built up to create a solid object.
-While there are many different 3D printing technologies this article will focus on the general process from design to final part.
-Whether the final part is a quick prototype or a final functional part the general process does not change.
+While there are many different 3D printing technologies this article will focus on the general process from design to the final part.
+Whether the final part is a quick prototype or a final functional part, the general process does not change.

 Additive manufacturing process

 Producing a digital model is the first step in the additive manufacturing process.
-The most common method for producing a digital model is computer aided design (CAD).
+The most common method for producing a digital model is computer-aided design (CAD).
 There are a large range of free and professional CAD programs that are compatible with additive manufacture.
 Reverse engineering can also be used to generate a digital model via 3D scanning.

 There are several design considerations that must be evaluated when designing for additive manufacturing.
 These generally focus on feature geometry limitations and support or escape hole requirements and vary by technology.